 We took picnics and plenty of water as we decided to walk through the forest to avoid parking and traffic problems.
 The thing is, the sponsors drive past about an hour and a half before the cyclists and being the part little kids like best we couldn’t miss it, so there’s a long wait in the middle and eating lunch seemed like a good way to fill the time even if a bit early.

-The sponsor “caravan” (as the vans are called) drives past blasting music and throwing out freebies to the waiting crowd.
-Everyone scrabbles to catch the products and this year we came home with hats, caps, keyrings, newspapers, washing powder, sweets, biscuits, saussison, crisps, madeleines, magnets and a condom!
+At the Tour de France the sponsor “caravan” (as the vans are called) drives past blasting music and throwing out freebies to the waiting crowd.
+Everyone scrabbles to catch the products and this year we came home with hats, caps, keyrings, newspapers, washing powder, sweets, biscuits, saucisson, crisps, madeleines, magnets and a condom!
 Of course it was my little one, 8 years old, who caught that.
 He instantly opened it up and pulled it out before I’d noticed what was going on.
 “Ooo this is all sticky and squidgy, what is it mummy?”
 Do you think I handled it well?
 No, is the quick answer!

-Here are some images from the day (Nice courtesy of friends who went on Tuesday).
+Here are some images from the day (photos of Nice courtesy of friends who went on Tuesday).